North Korea fires possible missile into sea amid stalled talks | Law-Order

 - South Korea

-North Korea on Tuesday fired what appeared to be a ballistic missile into its eastern sea, its second weapons launch in a week, the militaries of South Korea and Japan said.
+North Korea on Tuesday fired what appeared to be a ballistic missile into its eastern sea, its second launch in a week, following leader Kim Jong Un's calls to expand its nuclear weapons program in defiance of international opposition.

-This month's launches follow a series of weapons tests in 2021 that underscored how North Korea continues to expand its military capabilities during a self-imposed pandemic lockdown and deadlocked nuclear talks with the United States.
+The launches follow a series of weapons tests in 2021 that underscored how North Korea is continuing to expand its military capabilities during a self-imposed pandemic lockdown and deadlocked nuclear talks with the United States.

-South Korea's Joint Chiefs of Staff said North Korea likely fired a single ballistic missile from an inland area to its eastern sea, and that the South Korean and US militaries were analysing the launch.
-It didn't immediately say how far the weapon flew.
+South Korea's Joint Chiefs of Staff said North Korea fired what likely was a ballistic missile from the area of its northern Jagang province.
+It said the weapon flew 700 km (434 miles) at a maximum speed of around Mach 10 before landing in waters off its eastern coast.

-Japan's Prime Minister's Office and Defence Ministry also said the weapon was possibly a ballistic missile, but officials didn't immediately provide more details.
+It said the launch was a "clear violation" of UN Security Council resolutions and demonstrated a more advanced capability than North Korea's previous launch last week.
+The North's state media described that launch as a successful test of a hypersonic missile, a type of weaponry it claimed to have first tested in September.

 Experts say North Korea is likely years away from acquiring a credible hypersonic system.